The research within Treesearch

 Future industrial processes will extract and process more components from wood today’s bulk processes.
 The necessary process developments can utilize new knowledge of the structure of wood at the molecular level generated through fundamental research, e.g. the major advances in knowledge that have been made in the area of wood formation and biosynthesis, where cellulose fibrils are formed first, followed by infiltration with hemicellulose and lignification.
 Together with improved analytical methods giving better knowledge of how the various components are distributed in the wood fibre, the knowledge of the structure of wood and wood components is a prerequisite for the development of new methods for extracting wood components as well as new modification methods for wood, bark, wood fibre, cellulose, lignin, hemicellulose, etc.

 The biorefinery for materials and chemical systems refers to the processes for extracting solid or liquid components for material applications.
 Examples of components in wood are lignin, hemicelluloses (as components in solution), nanocellulose, cellulose fibres and lignin particles (in solid form).
 Research in this area needs to be linked to knowledge of how these components are structured (molecular structure), their reactivity and how they are distributed in the cell wall of the wood fibre.

 The term chemical system refers to liquid material systems and gels from modified wood components.
 In order to achieve a successful overall biorefinery process, mechanical, thermal, chemical and enzymatic processes can be combined.

-3. Fabrication of LIQUID and SOLID material systems
+3. Fabrication of material systems

 The concept fabrication of material systems refers to the combination or forming of mono- or multicomponent engineering materials with designed material structure, specific composition and geometric shapes.
 This includes the application of liquid materials systems in the form of solutions, colloids and suspensions.